-The Company is in the process of submitting a request to the Puerto Rico Department of Treasury for a letter of determination of status for the Plan.
+The Company has submitted a request to the Puerto Rico Department of Treasury for a letter of determination of status for the Plan.
 The Company believes that the Plan currently is designed and is being operated in compliance with the applicable requirements of the Puerto Rico Internal Revenue Code of 1994, as amended, and the trust established thereunder will be entitled to exemption from local income taxes.